ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 Apple recently changed the Mac default shell in the Terminal to Zsh - though the [reasons for this](https://thenextweb.com/dd/2019/06/04/why-does-macos-catalina-use-zsh-instead-of-bash-licensing/) are complicated, it is a huge improvement over the out-dated Bash version that came pre-installed on macOS.

-If you are already on macOS BigSur, this change is made for you.
+If you are already on macOS Monterey (macOS 12.5) or Big Sur (macOS 11.x), this change is already made for you.
-But if you are on Catalina, you should switch your shell.
+But if you are on Catalina (macOS 10.x), you should switch your shell.

 To check which shell you are running, open a new Terminal (`Applications-->Utilities-->Terminal` or activate Spotlight and type in Terminal).
 You will see a new window pop up and a blinking cursor.